-- Heating causes expansion & rising, cooling causes contraction & sinking; together form convection cells (in spaghetti pots on stove, and in soft part of Earth’s mantle).
+- Heating causes expansion & rising, cooling causes contraction & sinking; together form convection cells (in spaghetti pots on the stove, and in the soft part of Earth’s mantle).

 - Where the lithospheric plates are pulled apart, they tend to break.
 The breaks often slant down, and one side slides down along the other, making an earthquake fault.

 - Death Valley is a great example of convection!

 NEVADA GETTING WIDER (with Death Valley)

 - Lake Tahoe (California) and Snowbird (Utah) ski areas are moving apart about as rapidly as your fingernails grow (an inch or so per year)--can measure with GPS, etc.